Ambulence/UniTestProject/README.md

   # Input in CLI to install dependencies
   npm run install

-  # Input to CLI to run a project
+  # Input in CLI to run a project
   npm start

   ```